Wide-field Infrared Survey Explorer: Targets outside the Solar System

-Star formation, which are covered by interstellar dust, are detectable in infrared, since at this wavelength electromagnetic radiation can penetrate the dust.
+Star formation, a process where visible light is normally obscured by interstellar dust, is detectable in infrared, since at this wavelength electromagnetic radiation can penetrate the dust.
 Infrared measurements from the WISE astronomical survey have been particularly effective at unveiling previously undiscovered star clusters.
 Examples of such embedded star clusters are Camargo 18, Camargo 440, Majaess 101, and Majaess 116.
 In addition, galaxies of the young Universe and interacting galaxies, where star formation is intensive, are bright in infrared.
-On this wavelength the interstellar gas clouds are also detectable, as well as proto-planetary discs.
-WISE satellite was expected to find at least 1,000 of those proto-planetary discs.
+At infrared wavelengths, interstellar gas clouds are also detectable, as well as proto-planetary discs.
+The WISE satellite was expected to find at least 1,000 proto-planetary discs.

 Spacecraft

 The WISE satellite bus was built by Ball Aerospace & Technologies in Boulder, Colorado.
-The spacecraft is derived from the Ball Aerospace & Technologies RS-300 spacecraft architecture, particularly the NEXTSat spacecraft built for the successful Orbital Express mission launched on 9 March 2007.
-The flight system has an estimated mass of 560 kg.
-The spacecraft is three-axis stabilized, with body-fixed solar arrays.
-It uses a high-gain antenna in the Ku-band to transmit to the ground through the Tracking and Data Relay Satellite System (TDRSS) geostationary system.
+The spacecraft was derived from the Ball Aerospace & Technologies RS-300 spacecraft architecture, particularly the NEXTSat spacecraft built for the successful Orbital Express mission launched on 9 March 2007.
+The flight system had an estimated mass of 560 kg.
+The spacecraft was three-axis stabilized, with body-fixed solar arrays.
+It used a high-gain antenna in the Ku-band to transmit to the ground through the Tracking and Data Relay Satellite System (TDRSS) geostationary system.
 Ball also performed the testing and flight system integration.